Vegetarian Cooking with Zel

 Tahini Sauce makes a tasty topping over the falafel or a sauce to moisten the falafel in a pita sandwich.

-This sauce can be served at room temperature or chilled.
-Refrigerate leftovers.
-Keeps well for 5 to 7 days.
-Makes 1 1/2 cups (360 ml).
+The sauce can be served at room temperature or chilled.
+Refrigerated, the leftovers will keep well for 5 to 7 days.

 Click here for past cookingwithzel@home.comeonin recipes